 Located upstairs from the fun Atlas Arcade (a dive bar with video games) the spot is dark and moody, decorated with stained glass, pews and ornate candelabras and chandeliers – hence the church part of the name.
-There’s also a few confessional rooms you can reserve and sit in with a group, complete with sliding window where the bartender delivers your drinks.
+There’s also a few confessional rooms you can reserve and sit in with a group, complete with a sliding window where the bartender delivers your drinks.
 A priest of alcohol, as it were.

 And the drinks shine: they’re interesting and tasty (and many quite strong.)
 They have a rotating assortment of seven deadly sins-themed drinks, as well as traditional American cocktails like the Old Fashioned and Manhattan plus their takes on other famous ones, like the Chuck Yeager, a variation on an Aviation with gin, lemon juice, tart cherry liqueur and lavender bitters – I get it every time I go.